stereobooster/stereobooster.com/content/posts/bad-bad-code/index.md

 date: 2019-08-15T23:53:16+02:00
 draft: false
 tags: [healthydebate, discuss, programming]
-description: Five reasons why I don't like the idea of bad code.
+description: "Five reasons why I don't like the idea of bad code."
 ---

 I don't like the concept of "bad code".
 I thought: ["Let's ask people what they consider to be bad code"](https://dev.to/stereobooster/what-is-bad-code-ndj).
 I got some responses.
 (It's hard to say this is a representative sample of opinions, but better than nothing.)